sha-shrestha/dstack/README.md

 ![](https://gblobscdn.gitbook.com/assets%2F-LyOZaAwuBdBTEPqqlZy%2F-MOewQku261UjWNNtZlD%2F-MOf161glUdXH5cSOiX0%2FScreenshot%202020-12-16%20at%2011.09.52.png)

-To learn about how this application works and to see other examples, please check out the [Tutorials](https://docs.dstack.ai/v/0.6.x/tutorials-1) documentation page.
+To learn about how this application works and to see other examples, please check out the [Tutorials](https://docs.dstack.ai/tutorials) documentation page.

-To learn in more detail about what applications consist of and how to use all their features, check out the [Applications](https://docs.dstack.ai/v/0.6.x/applications) documentation page.
+To learn in more detail about what applications consist of and how to use all their features, check out the [Concepts](https://docs.dstack.ai/concepts) documentation page.

-Wanna know how to deploy ML models and use them from applications?
-Read the [ML Models](https://docs.dstack.ai/v/0.6.x/ml-models) page.

 ## Feedback